powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 - [powsybl-dependencies](https://github.com/powsybl/powsybl-dependencies) is released
 - its latest version is updated in [powsybl-starter](https://github.com/powsybl/powsybl-starter)
 - its latest version is updated in [powsybl-distribution](https://github.com/powsybl/powsybl-distribution)
+  - a `Release CI` GitHub workflow run produces a zipped file (`powsybl-distribution-xxx.zip`) which must be attached to the release
 - its latest version is updated in [powsybl-integration-test](https://github.com/powsybl/powsybl-integration-test)

 Then, a communication on the LFE mailing list [powsybl-announce](https://lists.lfenergy.org/g/powsybl-announce/)